San Francisco Bicycle Accident Lawyers

 How Can Comparative Negligence Impact My Bicycle Accident Case?

-When assessing liability and negligence, you must consider comparative negligence and its impact on your case.
-Under this law, when someone contributes to a collision, they can still be eligible for compensation.
-A bicyclist who contributed to the crash can recover compensation minus their percentage of fault.
-As a pure comparative negligence state, California allows you to recover compensation even if you were 99% at fault.
-You would take home 1% of the total case worth.
+Comparative negligence plays an important role when determining fault in a bicycle accident.
+Under this law, when someone contributes to a collision, they may still be eligible to seek compensation.
+However, the amount you may receive will be deducted by your percentage of fault.
+As a pure comparative negligence state, California allows you to seek compensation even if you were 99% at fault.

 In a bicycle accident, you may be unaware of your rights.
-Knowing your rights is an invaluable resource for getting the compensation you deserve.
+Knowing your rights is an invaluable resource for pursuing accountability.
 The most important law you should familiarize yourself with is California Vehicle Code 21200.
 This law states that all cyclists have the same rights and responsibilities as motorists.

 First, you are responsible for going with traffic, obeying traffic signs, and obeying the right of way.
 Motorists will also have to follow these laws when interacting with cyclists.
-If a motorist disrespects your right to the road, they are liable for any injuries you incur, and you may have the right to pursue compensation from their insurer.
-When you suffer an injury from someone else’s wrongdoing, our San Francisco bicycle accident attorneys will fight to protect your rights and secure a monetary award.
+If a motorist disrespects your right to the road, they may be held liable for any injuries you incur, and you may have the grounds to pursue compensation from their insurer.
+When you suffer an injury from someone else’s wrongdoing, our San Francisco bicycle accident attorneys will advocate for your rights and seek a fair settlement on your behalf.

-Steps You Should Take Following A Bicycle Accident In San Francisco
+Steps You Can Take Following A Bicycle Accident In San Francisco

-- Seek Medical Attention: Another crucial aspect of an injury claim is to get medical attention.
-This serves two purposes.: treating your injuries and creating a paper trail linking your injury to the bicycle accident.
-Delaying medical attention can make the insurance company take your claim less seriously.
+- Seek Medical Attention — Another important aspect of an injury claim is obtaining medical attention.
+This helps in treating your injuries and creating a paper trail linking your injury to the bicycle accident.
+Delaying medical attention can negatively impact your claim.
 Also, keep copies of all your medical records and documents.

-- Exchange Information With The Driver: If possible, you should get the driver’s information.
+- Exchange Information With the Driver — If possible, get the driver’s information.
 You will need their name, address, phone number, and driver’s license.
 Most importantly, get their insurance information.
-This information may be included in the police report, but you should try your best to get it yourself.
+While this information may be included in the police report, it is helpful to collect it yourself at the scene if possible.

-- Take Pictures: You should take pictures of the license plate numbers, location, traffic conditions, weather, and vehicle damage.
-You should also photograph your bike damage and visible injuries.
+- Take Pictures — Take pictures of the license plate numbers, location, traffic conditions, weather, and vehicle damage.
+Photograph the damage to your bike and any visible injuries.

-- Refrain From Talking To The Insurance Company: Insurance companies act quickly, and once they see a police report, they will begin to take action.
-They will try to contact you as soon as they review the report.
-When they do, you should tell them you are in the process of retaining an attorney and not provide any further information.
+- Limit Communication With the Insurance Company — Insurance companies act quickly, and once they see a report, they will begin to take action.
+They will attempt to contact you as soon as they have reviewed the report.
+When they do, inform them that you are in the process of retaining an attorney and limit your communication to only essential information.

 How To Deal With Insurance Companies

-Generally, you will have two years to file a bicycle accident claim in San Francisco and the rest of California.
+Generally, you have two years to file a bicycle accident claim in San Francisco and the rest of California.
 The timeline begins on the day of the accident.
 While this is a general deadline, various factors can shorten or lengthen the time you have.
 For example, in cases involving a government entity, the statute of limitations goes down to six months.
 In those instances, you will have little time to take action.
-Since deadlines can vary, it is in your best interest to speak to a bicycle accident attorney in San Francisco.
+Because time limits can vary depending on your situation, a bicycle accident attorney in San Francisco can help you understand the specific deadline that applies to your case.

 Bicycle Accident Statistics In San Francisco